boscoh/peptagram/readme.md

           return i
       raise IOError('Couldn\'t match {} to {}'.format(basename, source_names))

-Then we load the MS/MS spectra from the .dat files:
+Then we load the MS/MS spectra from the `.dat` files:

     for mascot_dat in mascot_dats:
       i_source = get_i_source(mascot_dat, source_names)
       peptagram.mascot.load_mascot_dat_to_proteins(proteins, i_source, mascot_dat)

-Finally, we define a `clean_seqid` function to handle sequence identifiers:
+At this point `proteins` contain protein groupings, peptide-spectrum matches and raw spectra.
+We still need the protein sequences.
+Then we load the sequences in from a `.fasta` database with a sequence-identifier normalizng fucntion `clean_seqid`:

     def clean_seqid(seqid):
       if '|' in seqid: